Back in 1995, when I was 13 years old, flashcards were the method to learn languages.

-If you choose wisely, you’ll find that the right Spanish flashcard app will make learning simple, easy and entertaining.
+If you choose wisely, you’ll find that the right Spanish flashcard resource, physical or not, will make learning simple, easy and entertaining.

-While you’ll be getting rigorous linguistic training, you’ll be having more fun than ever.
+While you’ll be getting rigorous linguistic training, you’ll also be having more fun than ever.

 And, after integrating flashcard learning into your daily routine, Spanish will always be present in your mind.